Skip to main content

 Our REST APIs use the industry standard OAuth2 protocol for authentication.
 It’s a well defined and widely used specification for token-based authentication and authorization.

-Because our REST APIs are meant to be consumed by businesses, we only support the client credentials grant type.
+Because our REST APIs are meant to be consumed by businesses, we support the client credentials grant type.
 For this grant, you need to provide a valid client ID and client secret to create access tokens.
+To obtain an access token, you may call the Request OAuth2 Token endpoint.
+You can then use access tokens to authenticate subsequent requests by adding the Authorization: Bearer {accessToken} HTTP header.

 You can manage your clients in Enterprise Portal.
 Please note that client secrets act like passwords, so be sure to keep them secure!